apache/incubator-baremaps/CONTRIBUTING.md

 - `baremaps-server-viewer` contains a a tile server and a minimal map.
 - `baremaps-stream` contains utilities for the Stream API introduced in Java 8.
 - `baremaps-testing` contains common utilities (data, etc.) used for testing in different module.
-- `baremaps-tile` contains simple abstractions for tiles and tile storage, transfer and computation.
-- `baremaps-tile-postgres` contains an implementation of the tile storage abstraction for producing [Mapbox Vector Tiles](https://github.com/mapbox/vector-tile-spec) with Postgresql.

 The naming convention used for the modules is 'baremaps-{component}-{implementation}'.
 Here, component corresponds to the api and the main implementation of a component.